isomerpages/moe-estl/index.md

 ---
 layout: homepage
-title: Experimental Systems and Technology Lab
+title: Experimental Systems and Technology Lab, Government Technology Agency Singapore
-description: |-
-  An entrepreneurial product team, solving real problems in the education sector and enabling every student on their journey to realise their potential.
+description: An entrepreneurial product team,  solving real problems in the education sector and  enabling every student on their journey to realise their potential.
 image: /images/estl-logo-text.svg
 permalink: /
 notification: ""